N1X1T/BCP/README.md

 # BCP
-Installed for ease of access.
+Installed for ease of access & For a more secure internet...